Medicine-Pediatrics Residency Program

 - Hold appointments as clinical fellows at Harvard Medical School.

 - Additional funds and travel scholarships are available to Med-Peds residents.
 Please contact the residency program for additional information.

-For information on the 2019-2020 BWH contract and benefits, please visit the Partners GME website.
+For information on the 2021-2022 BWH contract and benefits, please visit the MGB GME website.